 We include C.elegans in Ensembl (and also Ensembl Genomes) to allow people to access the data through the Ensembl user interface (both for visualisation and data mining) and to provide cross-species integration through our comparative genomics resources (such as homologous gene links and protein family pages).

-The genome assembly represented here corresponds to Genome Assembly ID GCA_000002985.3
+The genome assembly represented here corresponds to GenBank Assembly ID GCA_000002985.3

 This species and other invertebrates are also available from our sister site, Ensembl Metazoa

 General information about this species can be found in Wikipedia.

 |Assembly||WBcel235, INSDC Assembly GCA_000002985.3, Dec 2012|

 |Golden Path Length|

 The golden path is the length of the reference assembly.
 It consists of the sum of all top-level sequences in the seq_region table, omitting any redundant regions such as haplotypes and PARs (pseudoautosomal regions).

 |Genebuild released||Oct 2014|

 Genes and/or transcript that contains an open reading frame (ORF).